forrestyishichen/cmpe202-jinsho/VALUES.md

 **Yishi Chen:**

-I will glad to pick “communication” as my core agile value throughout the term project exercise this semester.
+I will glad to pick c as my core agile value throughout the term project exercise this semester.
 Extreme Programming does not depend on extensive documentation.
 As a matter of fact, extreme programming documentation is suggested only when necessary.
 So the methodology relies heavily on communication between team members and also with the users.
 We will have a weekly team meeting during the entire project session.
 Instead of heavily rely on communicating through Github documentation, we will fully take the advantages of face to face communication during the team meeting.
 A good communication ensure a good understanding of everyone's work.
 We will keep this as a good exercise till the end of the semester.

 ### 9/30/2017:
 **Yilin Miao:**